 "This is one of the largest business development projects West Virginia has ever seen," says Commissioner Leonhardt.
 "Mountaintop will directly create 300-400 jobs and another 300-600 jobs downstream.
-At the same time, they will show West Virginia can be home to food and beverage name to the last beam put in place at the plant-based beverages.
+At the same time, they will show West Virginia can be home to food and beverage manufacturing.
+We are excited to have them!"

+Commissioner Kent Leonhardt signs his name to the last beam put in place at the Mountaintop Beverage facility.

+Production is set to begin in the first quarter of 2023.
+The plant will produce milk-based products for several name brand companies, as well as protein shakes, iced coffees and plant-based beverages.
 But they won't be using the pasteurization process that most of us are familiar with.
 Instead, the plant will use aseptic, shelf-stable processing.

-manufacturing.
-We are excited to have them!"

-Production is set to begin in the first quarter

-of 2023.
-The plant will produce milk-based

-products for several name brand companies,

-as well as protein shakes, iced coffees and